superstar54/blase/docs/source/development.rst

 - Add vectors (arrows) to atoms to represent magnetic moments and so on
-- measure: interatomic distance, angle and dihedral angles
-- information about coordination polyhedra: volumes
+- Information about coordination polyhedra: volumes
+- Add particle system

 Algorithm:

-- add 2D slices of volumetric data in their 3D image.
+- Add 2D slices of volumetric data in their 3D image.
-- Bond-search algorithm
+- Faster bond-search algorithm
+- Search additional atoms recursively